- The open enrollment period for 2022 coverage runs from November 1, 2021 through January 15, 2022.

 When can I enroll in health insurance in Ohio?

-The upcoming open enrollment period is an excellent opportunity to take advantage of the American Rescue Plan’s subsidy enhancements.
+The fall open enrollment period is an excellent opportunity to take advantage of the American Rescue Plan’s subsidy enhancements.
 Subsidies are larger and more widely available as a result of this law, and those benefits will continue to be in effect throughout 2022.

 If you have questions about open enrollment, you can learn more in our comprehensive guide to open enrollment.